jeremyrayjewell/cyber_journal/experiments/README.md

-# Pen-Testing Experiments & Scripts
+# Experiments & Scripts

-This directory contains a collection of small, self-contained experiments, utilities, and scripts related to penetration testing, cryptography, and automation.
+This directory contains a collection of small, self-contained experiments, utilities, and scripts related to penetration testing, cryptography, automation, and more.

 ## Contents